 In his third year he had an even larger contender.
 But in a late season heartbreaker, it grew too fast and split.

-As I prepared to write this story I spent some time chatting with Gregory who approaches growing with the thoroughness of a true scientist.
-The first thing he shared with me were the words of his mentor Steve Sperry: “We grow them to show them.”
-There is simply no other reason to do this except to enjoy the excited amazement of others.
+Gregory approaches growing with the thoroughness of a true scientist.
+He follows the motto of his own mentor Steve Sperry – “We grow them to show them.”
+He tells me there is simply no other reason to do this except to enjoy the excited amazement of others.

-Our conversation wandered through all sorts of insider advice about growing and on to his regret that his current mentee (Pavel) could have had a much bigger season if only he had done a few things just so
+Gregory has regrets that Pavel could have had a much bigger season if only he had done a few things “just so”.

 I have to admit I’m thinking about it, but I worry that I just might get hooked …